Raspberry Ketones Reviews

 You will find positive and negative evidence, testimonials, and research findings as you read on.

 Raspberry Ketones Mechanism Of Action

 Scientists speculate that raspberry ketones should have a similar mechanism of action to synephrine (found in senna) and capsaicin (found in chili) because they have much the same molecular structure.

 Since those two molecules boost metabolism, raspberry ketones were also thought to have the same effect.

 To test this hypothesis, scientists took fat cells from lab rats, isolated them, and grew them in a test tube.

-Afterwards, they added raspberry ketones to the tube, and observed that it increased fat breakdown by increasing the sensitivity of fat cells to the hormone epinephrine.
+Afterward, they added raspberry ketones to the tube and observed that it increased fat breakdown by increasing the sensitivity of fat cells to the hormone epinephrine.

 Epinephrine burns fat.
 Also, it increased the levels of the fat and sugar-regulating hormone adiponectin.

 Research has indicated that individuals who have reduced adiponectin levels are more prone to obesity and related conditions like fatty liver, heart diseases, and diabetes, as per publications in the journals Planta Medica and JCI.

 Raspberry ketone supplements have been promoted as effective weight loss products by many companies who are in the diet supplement industry.